Code-Institute-Submissions/hotel-website/README.md

 ### Strategy

 ### Business Objectives
-- Drive sales and revenue for the hotel by providing a means of booking a stay and contacting sales team
+- Drive sales and revenue for the hotel by providing a means of booking a stay and contacting the sales team
 - Encourage prospective customers to visit and spend money at the hotel
 - Provide paid customers with the requsite information for their stay